 If you answered yes, then you and your team of alumni could apply for – and win! – up to $10,000 through the Fall 2020 Citizen Diplomacy Action Fund for U.S. Alumni.
 The competition provides small grants to teams of at least one U.S. citizen alumnus/a and either one U.S. OR international citizen alumnus/a of U.S. government-sponsored exchange programs to carry out public service projects using the skills and knowledge they gained during their exchange experiences.

 Projects may be carried out virtually, in the United States, its territories, or overseas only when appropriate and in accordance with national and local guidance on COVID-19 safety.
 If the project is proposed to take place overseas, at least one of the team leaders must have direct international exchange experience in that community.
 All teams must describe the specific actions they will take to limit the spread of COVID-19 during project implementation.

-Applications will open on September 28, 2020.
+We are now accepting applications!
 Gather your team of two or more exchange alumni, think of a project that fits one of the themes outlined below, make sure all members have an active International Exchange Alumni online account, and start working on your proposal now!

 The Citizen Diplomacy Action Fund for U.S. Alumni is sponsored and funded by the U.S. Department of State, with implementation support by Partners of the Americas.

 Interested in applying for a Citizen Diplomacy Action Fund grant?

 Start by making sure you are registered in the International Exchange Alumni network on alumni.state.gov.
 If you have trouble renewing or establishing your account, fill out the account inquiry form at https://alumni.state.gov/account-inquiry.